Film Reviews

 You saw many of your peers continuing their stories through their children.
 You remembered being afraid of what the future would hold for your offspring.
 Again you waited, bided your time, and stuck to what you knew you were good at.
 Knowing that this was what you really wanted, and once the situation was right, you put your fears aside and welcomed a child into the world.

 She was someone you knew.
-Someone a little less furry than yourself, with a little better posture, and a very fast learner.
+Someone a little less hairy than yourself, with a little better posture, and a very fast learner.

 You are so excited for her life to begin.